ninthwalker/NowShowing/README.md

 [![](https://images.microbadger.com/badges/image/ninthwalker/nowshowing:dev.svg)](https://microbadger.com/images/ninthwalker/nowshowing "NowShowing")

 ## Description / Background
-NowShowing is the sucessor of the popular plexReport docker.
+NowShowing is the successor of the popular plexReport docker.
 The original brainchild of bstascavage (https://github.com/bstascavage/plexReport).
 Further developed by NinthWalker & enhanced by GroxyPod, NowShowing adds additional improvements and features in a friendly, easy to install docker.

 ## Introduction
-The NowShowing docker provides a summary of new media that has recently been added to Plex, giving the server operator the option of delivering the information in two ways:
+The NowShowing docker provides a summary of new media that has recently been added to Plex, giving the Plex owner the option of delivering the information in two ways:
 1) An email summary sent to all or selected users of the Plex Server
 2) A webpage for users to visit